Boosted magnetic fluctuations at the onset of superconductivity in UTe$_2$ beyond 40 T

-By applying a magnetic field to UTe$_2$ along its crystallographic direction $\mathbf{b}$, SC1 vanishes near 20~T and a field-induced superconducting phase SC2 is stabilized for 20~T~$\lesssim H\lesssim H_m$, near a metamagnetic transition at $\mu_0H_m=34$~T, the transition temperature of SC2 being maximum near $H_m$ \cite{Knebel2019,Ran2019b,Knafo2019,Miyake2019,Rosuel2023a}.
-By tilting the magnetic field from $\mathbf{b}$ to $\mathbf{c}$, a second field-induced superconducting phase SC-PPM is stabilized for $H\gtrsim H_m$ in the vicinity of the metamagnetic transition observed then at $\mu_0H_m=40-45$~T \cite{Ran2019b,Knafo2021a,Helm2024}.
-The metamagnetic field $H_m$ and the boundaries of SC2 and SC-PPM were mapped out as function of the three components of the magnetic-field direction, showing a complex three-dimensional phase diagram \cite{Wu2025,Lewin2024a,Lewin2024b}.
-The Fermi-liquid Sommerfeld coefficient $\gamma$ in the heat capacity and the quadratic coefficient $A$ in the electrical resistivity of UTe$_2$ were shown to exhibit a maximum at the metamagnetic transition for the two field directions $\mathbf{H}\parallel\mathbf{b}$ and $\mathbf{H}$ tilted by $30~^\circ$ from $\mathbf{b}$ to $\mathbf{c}$ \cite{Rosuel2023a,Knafo2019,Knafo2021a,Imajo2019,Miyake2021,Thebault2022}.
-For $\mathbf{H}\parallel\mathbf{b}$, a similar magnetic-field variation of the NMR relaxation rates and $A$ (measured with an electrical current $\mathbf{I}\parallel\mathbf{a}$) was found, supporting that the Fermi-liquid regime is controlled by the magnetic fluctuations \cite{Tokunaga2023} and, thus, that their intensity is maximum at the metamagnetic transition.
+UTe$_2$ is a nearly antiferromagnet characterized by strong antiferromagnetic fluctuations \cite{Duan2020,Knafo2021b,Butch2022,Duan2021,Raymond2021,Tokunaga2019,Fujibayashi2023,Matsumura2025}, and it can be tuned to long-range antiferromagnetic order via a quantum magnetic phase transition under pressure \cite{Knafo2025}.
+At zero magnetic field, the superconducting phase SC1 is stabilized below $T_{sc} \approx$~2~K at ambient pressure, and a second superconducting phase SC2 develops below $T_{sc} \approx$~3~K near the quantum magnetic phase transition under pressure \cite{Braithwaite2019}.
+At ambient pressure, for $T\rightarrow0$, and in a magnetic field $\mathbf{H}$ along the direction $\mathbf{b}$, SC1 vanishes near 20~T and is replaced by SC2, which is induced near a metamagnetic transition at $\mu_0H_m=34$~T, beyond which SC2 vanishes \cite{Knebel2019,Ran2019b,Knafo2019,Miyake2019,Rosuel2023a,Vasina2025}.
+By tilting the magnetic field from $\mathbf{b}$ to $\mathbf{c}$, a second field-induced superconducting phase SC-PPM is stabilized in the polarized paramagnetic (PPM) regime for $H\gtrsim H_m$, with $\mu_0H_m=40-45$~T \cite{Ran2019b,Knafo2021a,Helm2024}.
+The metamagnetic field $H_m$ and the boundaries of SC2 and SC-PPM were mapped out as function of the three components of the magnetic-field direction, showing a complex three-dimensional phase diagram \cite{Wu2025,Lewin2025,Lewin2024}.
+The Fermi-liquid Sommerfeld coefficient $\gamma$ in the heat capacity and the quadratic coefficient $A$ in the electrical resistivity of UTe$_2$ were shown to exhibit a maximum at the metamagnetic transition for the two field directions $\mathbf{H}\parallel\mathbf{b}$ and $\mathbf{H}$ tilted by $\approx 30-40~^\circ$ from $\mathbf{b}$ to $\mathbf{c}$ \cite{Rosuel2023a,Knafo2019,Knafo2021a,Imajo2019,Miyake2021,Thebault2022}.
+For $\mathbf{H}\parallel\mathbf{b}$, a similar magnetic-field variation of the NMR relaxation rates and electrical-resistivity coefficient $A$ (measured with an electrical current $\mathbf{I}\parallel\mathbf{a}$) was found, supporting that the Fermi-liquid regime is controlled by quantum critical magnetic fluctuations peaked at the metamagnetic transition \cite{Tokunaga2023}.
 However, the reasons for the different domains of stability of SC2 and SC-PPM remain mysterious.
-A systematic characterization of the magnetic fluctuations developing near the metamagnetic transition, under high magnetic fields rotating in the ($\mathbf{b}$,$\mathbf{c}$) plane, is now needed to address this question.
+A systematic characterization of the quantum critical magnetic fluctuations developing near the metamagnetic transition, under high magnetic fields rotating in the ($\mathbf{b}$,$\mathbf{c}$) plane, is now needed to address this question.